dmitriytat/jedi-validate/README.md

 ### ajax

-Via the ajax option we define how to send the form.
+We use the ajax option we define how to send the form.
 It can be ```null``` if we do not want the form to be sent.
 Or it can be an object with the following options: